 NOTE: don't solder the single row of header to the pins on the bottom edge of Explorer pHAT, as we'll be soldering our LED lights straight into these holes.

-Use the little rubber foot to space the Zero LiPo a little way of the Explorer pHAT board.
-Stick it on the underside of the Zero LiPo, and then slip the board down over the leftmost 8 pins, with the white JST connector (for the battery) facing upwards.
+Use the little rubber foot to space the LiPo SHIM a little way of the Explorer pHAT board.
+Stick it on the underside of the LiPo SHIM, and then slip the board down over the leftmost 8 pins, with the white JST connector (for the battery) facing upwards.

-Solder the 8 pins of the Zero LiPo, again ensuring that you have sufficient coverage of the pins.
+Solder the 8 pins of the LiPo SHIM, again ensuring that you have sufficient coverage of the pins.

 These instructions will apply to the IKEA SÄRDAL LED lights, but they should be work for similar battery-powered LED light strings.